Supergirl season 4: Casting

 Main cast members Melissa Benoist, Mehcad Brooks, Chyler Leigh, David Harewood, and Katie McGrath return from previous seasons as Kara Danvers / Kara Zor-El / Supergirl, James Olsen / Guardian, Alex Danvers, J'onn J'onzz / Martian Manhunter, and Lena Luthor, respectively.
 Benoist also portrays Red Daughter, the clone of Kara.
 The fourth season is the first not to feature original cast member Jeremy Jordan, who plays Winn Schott.
 While it was initially announced that he would shift into a recurring capacity for the fourth season, Rovner later said he would not appear until the fifth season.
 Chris Wood and Odette Annable, who became regulars in the second and third seasons, respectively, too did not reprise their roles as Mon-El and Samantha Arias / Reign, respectively, as regulars in the fourth season.
-Jesse Rath was promoted to a series regular after previously recurring in the third season as Querl "Brainy" Dox / Brainiac 5.
+Jesse Rath was promoted to a series regular after previously recurring in the third season as Querl Dox / Brainiac 5.
 Sam Witwer joined the main cast as Agent Liberty.
-Nicole Maines and April Parker Jones had been cast as series regulars and would portray Nia Nal / Dreamer and Colonel Lauren Haley, respectively, with the former to become the first transgender superhero on television.
+Nicole Maines and April Parker Jones had been cast as series regulars and would portray Nia Nal / Dreamer and Colonel Lauren Haley, respectively, with the former being the first transgender superhero on television.

 Brent Spiner was originally cast as Vice President Baker in August, but the role was recast later that month with Bruce Boxleitner due to Spiner having "family issues conflicting with the show's production dates".
 Lex Luthor, Lena's half-brother and the archnemesis of Kara's cousin Superman, was introduced in this season; Jon Cryer, who portrayed Lex's nephew Lenny Luthor in the film Superman IV: The Quest for Peace, was cast in the role.